shakerin/webparse/README.md

 # webparse
-for now - I will be practice logging into websites that I use using selenium and Python3
+logging into websites and scrapping some data